 A growing literature on transmission of unconventional monetary policies to emerging markets examines correlations in market outcome variables across countries.
 Hofmann and Takáts (2015), for example, referring to a range of country-specific studies, conclude that interest rates and asset prices have become increasingly correlated globally during the period of unprecedented monetary easing by the major advanced economies.
 Both the short- and long-term interest rates of EMs have been heavily influenced by those in the advanced economies, particularly the United States.
-Rey (2013), and Rey (2014), more generally, provide evidence for strong common movements in gross capital flows, and credit growth around the world.
+Rey (2013, 2014), more generally, provides evidence for strong common movements in gross capital flows and credit growth around the world.

-Recently, Kamin (2016) in an ongoing study uses some back-of-the-envelope estimates to provide evidence for an exchange rate channel of monetary transmission in the United States.
-He shows that a U.S. monetary easing that lowers U.S. Treasury yields by 25 basis points causes the dollar to depreciate by 1%.
-He, however, finds that while a 25 basis point decline in yields lowers foreign output by 0.05% through the "demand switching" channel, it increases foreign output through the "demand creating" channel by exactly the same magnitude.
-More studies along these lines, perhaps by academics (see more on this below), should be encouraged, and be seen an inputs into a policy dialogue.
+Recently, Kamin (2016) in an ongoing study uses some back-ofthe-envelope estimates to provide evidence for an exchange rate channel of monetary transmission in the United States.
+He shows that a US monetary easing that lowers US Treasury yields by 25 basis points causes the dollar to depreciate by 1 percent.
+However, he finds that while a 25 basis point decline in yields lowers foreign output by 0.05 percent through the "demand switching" channel, it increases foreign output through the "demand creating" channel by exactly the same magnitude.
+More studies along these lines, perhaps by academics (see more on this below), should be encouraged and should be seen as inputs into a policy dialogue.

-Spillovers from exchange rate "movements"
+Spillovers from Exchange Rate "Movements"